-Berntson Bhattacharjee is delighted to present Modus Operandi; Yulia Iosilzon's ambitious solo exhibition of paintings, ceramics and larger-than-life installations in a vibrant celebration of the humble snail.
-The exhibition will run from 28 March - 11 May.
+Berntson Bhattacharjee is delighted to present Modus Operandi; Yulia losilzon's ambitious solo exhibition of paintings, ceramics and larger-than-life installations in a vibrant celebration of the humble snail.

 In a captivating game of visual pursuit, losilzon's snails of various sizes and hues perch delicately upon a foot, emerge from the corners of canvases, and glide across the limbs of their companions.
 At the heart of losilzon's artistic approach is a childlike enthusiasm that infuses every aspect of her work, casting a joyous, youthful spirit over her oeuvre.
 Her practice is a seamless blend of children's illustration, fashion, and theatre, where she weaves intricate fragmentary narratives into her expansive works.
 Her paintings are always based on a storyline or impression, each work unfolding within its own scene.
 When viewed collectively as a series, the works harmoniously coalesce to deliver a compelling message, akin to the self-contained meanings found in the realm of fairy tales.